cosmic-weber/cosmic-weber/README.md

 - ⚡ Fun fact: ...
 -->

-These are the two files and save them in same folder in order to work very well. you can play around with some shapes :)
+These are the two files and save them in same folder in order to work very well. you can also play around with some shapes if you want :)